IvanRublev/Domo/README.md

 The library aims for two goals:

-  * to allow only valid states for domain entities modelled with structs by ensuring that their fields match the type definition
+  * to allow only valid states for domain entities modelled with structs by ensuring that their field values conforms the type definition

   * to separate struct type definition and field type constraints that can be reused among related contexts or applications